Panasonic GH4 vs S1

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The GH4 writes its imaging data to SDXC cards, while the S1 uses SDHC or XQD cards.
+The GH4 writes its imaging data to SDXC cards, while the S1 uses SDXC or XQD cards.
 The S1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the GH4 only has one slot.
-The S1 supports UHS-II cards (on both slots), while the GH4 can use UHS-I cards.
+The S1 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the GH4 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GH4 and Panasonic Lumix DC-S1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.